-When looking under a microscope during post-mortem examination of people’s brains who have Alzheimer’s, it shows two significant abnormalities when compared to people who don’t have it.
+When looking under a microscope during post-mortem examination of people’s brains who have Alzheimer’s, it shows two significant abnormalities compared to people who don’t have it.
 The first are clumps of protein, beta-amyloid, that damage and destroy brain cells in several ways.
-These are called plaques and one of the main things they do is to interfere with cell-to-cell communication.
-The actual cause of brain cell death isn’t known yet but the collection of these plaques on the outside of the cells is the main suspect.
-The other abnormality is the present of tangles.
-In order for the brain to function normally, it depends on internal support and a transport system that carries nutrients and other materials throughout long extensions.
+These are called plaques, and one of the main things they do is interfere with cell-to-cell communication.
+The actual cause of brain cell death isn’t known yet, but the collection of these plaques on the outside of the cells is the main suspect.
+The other abnormality is the presence of tangles.
+For the brain to function normally, it depends on internal support and a transport system that carries nutrients and other materials throughout long extensions.
 This is carried out by a protein called tau.
-In brains of people with Alzheimer’s, the threads of tau are found twisted in abnormal tangles inside the brain cells.
+In the brains of people with Alzheimer’s, the threads of tau are found twisted in abnormal tangles inside the brain cells.
 This inhibits the transport system, which is thought to contribute to the destruction of brain cells.